awslabs/mountpoint-s3/doc/SEMANTICS.md

         * `image.jpg` (file)
     * `list.txt` (file)

 S3 places fewer restrictions on [valid object keys](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) than POSIX does for valid file and directory names.
-As a result, some object keys in your S3 bucket may not be visible when mounting the bucket using Mountpoint for Amazon S3:
+As a result, some object keys in your S3 bucket may not be visible when mounting the bucket using Mountpoint:

 * Object keys that contain null bytes (`\0`) will not be accessible.
 * Object keys that would result in files or directories named `.` or `..` will not be accessible.
 This includes the object keys `.` or `..`, any key that ends in `/.` or `/..`, and any key that contains `/./` or `/../`.
 The `.` and `..` names are instead reserved for use by the usual relative directories (`.` for the current directory, and `..` for the parent).